bpfingston/Robin-Meetups/Day1.md

         - Relentless troubleshooter for complex netowrk of inductrial piping, developed strategy for 20% speed imporvement on a 80% of jobs.
     4. Created daily schedules.
         - Achieved a detailed project plan to coordinate collaboration, ultimately resulting in a 35% reduction in overlaps.
+## Anatomy of a Resume
+    - Five Basic elements
+        1. Introduction
+        2. Technical Skills & Tools
+        3. Projects
+            - projects are completed and professional.
+        4. Education
+            - if you want to add college, fine, but make sure it is pertinent to web dev.
+        5. Experience
+## Think Like a Recruiter
+    -You've got a pile of Resumes
+        - 30 sec per resume
+        - things that stick out immedately
+        -
+    -What do you do?